Single-valued integration and double copy: Verdier duality and differential forms

 \end{proposition}

 \begin{proof} We form the following commutative diagram:

 The vertical arrows of the top square are isomorphisms.
 The vertical arrows on the right (top and bottom) use the fact that $\Gamma(X, -)=\Gamma_\c(X, -)$ since $X$ is compact.
 The bottom two horizontal arrows are induced by $\nu \mapsto \int_{X\min B}\nu\wedge (-)$ and $\nu\mapsto \int_X\nu\wedge (-)$ respectively.
 This makes sense for the bottom arrow by Lemma \ref{lem:wedge product integrable}.
-The commutativity of the middle square is the content of Proposition \ref{prop:PD simpler log forms conjugate} for $(X\min B, A\min B)$.
+The commutativity of the middle square is the content of Proposition \ref{prop:PD simpler log forms conjugate} for $(X\min B, A\min B)$ since, in the statement of Proposition 3.10, $X$ is not necessarily compact.
 The vertical arrows in the bottom square are quasi-isomorphisms induced by inclusion maps as in Proposition \ref{prop:5qis}.
 It remains to prove that the bottom horizontal arrow is a morphism of complexes.
 This is done in the same way as in the proof of Proposition \ref{prop:PD simpler log forms conjugate} by working in the real-oriented blow-up $\widetilde{X}$.
 The proposition follows since the isomorphisms in the statement are induced by composing the vertical quasi-isomorphisms. \end{proof}

 \begin{remark} As in Remark \ref{rem:without conjugation}, the more natural version of Proposition \ref{prop:PD log forms conjugate}, where we drop complex conjugation, also holds, but we will not use it. \end{remark}